 Australian Women are at Risk of Underinsurance

-Research has shown that women are significantly less likely than men to have an insurance coverage in place.
-A survey of 1150 Australian women conducted by Westpac showed that 6 out of 10 women did not have life insurance, with 5 out of 10 stating their partners does not have it either.
+Similarly, a survey of 1150 Australian women conducted by Westpac showed that 6 out of 10 women did not have life insurance, with 5 out of 10 stating their partners does not have it either2.

 Women now contribute a great portion of combined household income to their families.
 These families could experience great financial hardship if this steady income was suddenly taken away.

 Furthermore, the study showed that almost seven out of ten women (68%) who did not have life insurance, were not interested in taking out life insurance at all.
 It is vital as a women that you do not underestimate your value to the household both in terms of financial contribution and the role you play within the household.

 The Lonergan study showed that two-thirds of the women surveyed were in charge of household administration.
 If you spend time taking care of the kids, then a permanent nanny may need to be hired, or your partner may need to take time off work in the event of your death.
 While it is an unpleasant thought, it is important for women to consider their own situation and how their family may be impacted on if they were to pass away.

 Benefits of Women’s Life Insurance

 There are many benefits that come with having life insurance cover for women.
 Some of these benefits include:

 - Peace of mind and financial security for loved ones: With life insurance cover in place you will be able to enjoy the peace of mind that your family has financial security in the unfortunate event of your demise.
 This means that in the event of your death they will not be left to deal with financial anxiety in addition to dealing with their grief.